Ctrl-Z Sampling: Scaling Diffusion Sampling with Controlled Random Zigzag Explorations: Conclusion

 \section{Conclusion}

-We presented \abb{}, a reward-guided inference-time sampling strategy for diffusion models that improves generation quality by escaping local optima through adaptive noise injection and backward exploration.
-Experiments on text-to-image benchmarks demonstrate that \abb{} enhances both alignment and visual fidelity with moderate computational overhead.
-Future work includes exploring its scalability in broader test-time search settings and designing unified scheduling strategies that adapt both the initiation criteria and exploration strength across diverse reward models.
+We present \abb{}, an inference-time scaling sampling strategy for diffusion models that improves text-to-image generation by escaping plateaus and local optima in the surrogate quality landscape. \abb{} detects stagnation and performs controlled inversion with adaptively increased depth using a surrogate quality score.
+Experiments on text-to-image benchmarks show consistent gains in conditioning alignment and visual fidelity in different NFE regimes, offering a practical compute--quality trade-off without modifying the base denoiser.
+Future work includes validating \abb{} in broader, higher-budget inference-time scaling settings and developing reward-model-agnostic schedules that jointly adapt exploration initiation and strength.